DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 Specifies custom port numbers TestCafe uses to perform testing.
 The number range is [0-65535].

-TestCafe automatically selects ports if ports are not specified.
+If you do not specify ports, TestCafe automatically selects ports in the range.

 ```sh
 testcafe chrome my-tests --ports 12345,54321